krfong916/swe-ultimate-funk-mix/front-end/javascript/this_objects_and_classes.md

 ### Specify this using call(), apply()
 What's the use of `call()` and `apply()`?
 `call()` and `apply()` are used to explicitly invoke a function a specified context.
-- as their first argument, they take a `this` keyword
+- their first argument is a `this` context
 ```javascript
 function ask(question) {
   console.log(this.teacher,question)